 It’s true, you may be intimidated by those “expert” skiers out on the blue and black runs.
 They can look like they have the skill to do anything on skis (and some of them do) and you might feel like you would be embarrassed to be out there on the slopes with them.

 Don’t worry if you feel this way, you should try to get those thoughts out of your mind and just get out there and have fun.
 With a little instruction and a good amount of practice you too can learn to ski just like all those others you see out there.

 For some, it may seem like a scary and daunting task to learn how to ski, but don’t let your fears overcome you and miss out on all the fun.
 Take the opportunity while you can and get out there and learn how to ski.

 If you are a skier, how long did it take you to learn?
 Do you have any fun stories about learning to ski?
 If you are not yet a skier, what is your biggest fear or concern about getting started?
-We’d love to hear from you, so please leave your comments.
+I’d love to hear from you.